KeepCoolCH/ShareMounter/README.md

 4. Add your network drives and credentials
 5. Done — your shares will mount automatically!

-> 🧱 Requires macOS 15.6 Sequoia or newer
+> 🧱 Requires macOS 14.6 Sonoma or newer

 ---